Development

 If you change settings in my.env you may need to restart the container to pick up changes:

-$ make devcontainer
+$ just run devcontainer

 Processing crashes